API Reference

 import { useWfOutlet } from '@moostjs/event-wf'

-const { getStateStrategy, getOutlets, getOutlet } = useWfOutlet()Most steps do not need this — use outletHttp() / outletEmail() / outlet() instead.
+const { getOutlets, getOutlet } = useWfOutlet()Most steps do not need this — use outletHttp() / outletEmail() / outlet() instead.

 Sets the completion response for a finished workflow.
 The outlet handler uses this to determine the HTTP response when the workflow completes.